-Chapter 7 of the AFNIC Naming Charter provides that 'pursuant to paragraph 4 of the Annex to the Order of 19 February 2010, the AFNIC may only intervene in accordance with a court order handed down after legal proceedings or as part of the Syreli procedure'.
+Chapter 7 of the AFNIC Naming Charter provides that:

+As part of the resolution of disputes relating to domain names, AFNIC may only intervene pursuant to a decision handed down after legal proceedings or as part of an Alternative Dispute Resolution procedure managed by AFNIC.

 It further provides that (article 7.1):

-AFNIC does not interfere in judicial proceedings relating to domain names for which it is responsible.
+AFNIC is in no way party to judicial proceedings relating to domain names for which it is responsible.